PycraftDeveloper-temp-account/Pycraft/README.md

 ## Version naming
 Versions have changed pretty dramatically the past few days, don’t panic I'm here to help!
 In sort the new version naming system more closely follows the Semantic Naming system; in short the first number in this example 'v0.8.1' stands for release number, this project has not yet been released officially so is still in development, which is why the second number increases, because that indicates each pre-release, and finally that last number which won’t appear in most releases will indicate a special release over the 'normal' file style release, which actually won’t be the typical standard actually in the far future, but that’s a (long) way off for now!

-## (.exe) releases.
+## (.exe) releases

-Right time to tackle some of the confusion behind the (.exe) releases that will now be a feature of all releases.
-The '.1' on the end of an update release number will signify that there will be an attached (.exe) version of the same release.
+Right time to tackle some of the confusion behind the (.exe) releases that will now be a feature of all main releases.
 Now when installing and running the (.exe) release its actually much, much easier to do, you just have to download the file attached and simply double click on the file to run it, typically the file will be downloaded to the downloads folder on your computer.
 The project might take a second or two to appear to start to do something (as everything it requires is loaded) then from there it will work without having any modules installed, any connection (like ALL other releases) or any extra downloads required, its all-in-one for much easier use, and this isn’t an app that installs anything onto your computer outside of the file so to remove you simply have to delete the 'Pycraft.exe' file.
 Simple!

 ## Other sources

-I have started writing an article on medium which is released at the start of every month, this compliments the weekly updates that are posted on my twitter profile, it would be greatly appreciated if you wanted to check it out here at this link: (https://link.medium.com/Mhqd8qIAhjb).
+I have started writing an article on medium which is released at the start of every month, this compliments the weekly updates that are posted on my twitter profile, it would be greatly appreciated if you wanted to check it out here at this link: (link.medium.com/Mhqd8qIAhjb).
 And recommendations and feedback are, as always, greatly appreciated, a lot of time and work goes into making this happen!

 ## Final Notices